Information for Package Developers

 hastreeview(::Foo) = true

 It is of course possible to customize this to your heart's content.
-For example, we might only want to display Foo
+For example, we might only want to display Foos first field with

 treelabel(io::IO, x::Foo, ::MIME"text/plain") = print(io, "I'm a Foo.")